Business and Non-Instructional Operations

 The Board expects that an operator shall implement and maintain reasonable security procedures and practices, in accordance with current industry standards to protect student information from unauthorized access, destruction use, modification and disclosure; and to delete any student information if a student or his/her parent/legal guardian or the Board requests the deletion of such student information.

-Upon notice of a breach of security by a contractor, the Board shall, within forty-eight (48) hours notify the students and the parents/legal guardians of the students whose student information, student records, or student-generated content was involved in such breach.
+Upon notice of a breach of security by a contractor, the Board shall, not later than two business days after receipt of such notice notify the students and the parents/legal guardians of the students whose student information, student records, or student-generated content was involved in such breach.
 The Board shall also, as required, post notice of the breach on its website.

 Upon the discovery of a breach of security that results in the unauthorized release of student information, excluding directory information, the contract shall contain the provision that the contractor must notify the Board of such breach without unreasonable delay, and in no case later than thirty (30) days from the discovery of the breach.